sebanc/foxflake/Readme.md

 ### Setting up android apps

 It is highly recommended to use the "FoxFlake Waydroid setup" for the first time setup of Waydroid as it will detect your computer graphics and apply corresponding options.<br>
-Once Waydroid is setup, you can use the "Waydroid helper" application to add complementary features (ARM translation tools, Tweaks...).<br><br>
+Once Waydroid is setup, you can use the "Waydroid helper" application to add complementary features (Magisk, Tweaks...).<br><br>

 ### Setting up the Home manager user environment